komal-b/TraceMyData/README.md

 #### 2.1 Registration Functionality

 This system implements a secure user registration process with email verification, commonly known as a "double opt-in" method.
-This ensures that only users with valid and accessible email addresses can complete their registration and create an account.
+This ensures that only users with valid and accessible email addresses can complete their registration and create an account also it allows GoogleOAuth Login

 ##### 2.1.1 Purpose of Registration